 - They can be squished to fit inside smaller items.
 The Scrub Daddy sponge’s unique size and shape make it easier to scrub deep inside of things, compared to how difficult it can be to do so with traditional sponges.

 - The Scrub Daddy’s unique shape and feel makes it easy to grab and use in a variety of ways.
-It’s small enough that it fits in the palm of your hand comfortably — unless you have very large hands.
+It’s small enough that it fits in the palm of your hand comfortably.
 The overall texture makes it easy to grip and hang onto while you’re cleaning.
-And you can use the “eyes” and “mouth” as spots to place your fingers while scrubbing (or not).
+And you can use the “eyes” and “mouth” of this smiley face sponge as spots to place your fingers while scrubbing (or not).